efi-github/MasterArbeit/readme.md

 - r: dimension der matrix die trainiert wird
 - lora_alpha: a value to scale the lora weights by in the addition (alpha/r) is the factor.
 - lora_dropout: dropout probability of lora layers
-- arget_modules: the names of the modules to target, according to the paper, the more the better
+- target_modules: the names of the modules to target, according to the paper, the more the better

 (4) Teste den BCE loss zu gewichten liefen wie folgt:
 Einen test durchgeführt, er lief nicht so gut wie erwartet, die gewichtung war zu groß.